nationalarchives/front-end-development-guide/peer-review-template.md

 ---

+### SASS guidelines

+As we more routinely incorporate CSS-preprocessing into our workflow we need to ensure our approach is maintainable (and that future developers understand the code we're writing today) and as simple as possible.
+Some useful insights are provided at [SASS guidelines](http://sass-guidelin.es) but developers will need to exercise judgement about what is most appropriate in the specific circumstances.
+A useful principle to bear in mind (from the SASS guidelines) is that:

+> ...
+CSS is a simple language.
+Sass, being intended to write CSS, should not get much more complex than regular CSS.
+The KISS principle (Keep It Simple Stupid) is key here and may even take precedence over the DRY principle (Don’t Repeat Yourself) in some circumstances.

+> Sometimes, it’s better to repeat a little to keep the code maintainable, rather than building a top-heavy, unwieldy, unnecessarily complicated system that is completely unmaintainable because it is overly complex.

+**Developers are strongly encouraged to contribute to this section of the development guide as we get more familiar with SASS**

 ### SASS/CSS formatting standards

 To ensure consistency across developers and assist with the maintainability of our code base we adopt a number of general CSS code formatting standards.
 The peer review will check that: